 Previously, Wilson was assistant to the president, and later, associate vice president for student affairs at the University of Georgia.
 He also held student affairs leadership positions at Agnes Scott College and Northern Arizona University.
 Wilson began his career at UGA in 1983 as director of orientation and assistant director of admissions.

 Wilson has authored numerous scholarly articles and given presentations on issues of race, ethics, crisis management, and staff development in higher education.
 Notable presentations include: Imperatives for Further Learning: Discussions Between White and Black Men; Right or Wrong: The Power of Positive Ethics; and The Ever Changing Face of the African-American Male.
 His publications include: A Lesson in Black and White: Top Ten Tips for Black Students at Predominately White Institutions; Incorporating Crisis Planning and Management Into Orientation Programs; Staff Development; and Fostering Interracial Friendships on Campus: Taking it Up a Level.

-Wilson is a proud single father to his 26-year-old son, Hunter, a graduate of Guilford College.
 Wilson is a trained vocalist and enjoys music of all types.
 He also enjoys college football, reading, and has a keen interest in U.S. presidential history.

 Wilson holds a bachelor’s degree in Social Work and master’s degree in Education, both from the University of Georgia.

 Memorial Hall, which houses: - Office of the Vice President for Student Affairs - Academic Programs and Initiatives - International Student Life - LGBT Resource Center - Multicultural Services and Programs - Student Conduct - Student Affairs Communications and Marketing Initiatives - Student Affairs Assessment and Staff Development - Student Affairs Development - Collegiate Recovery Community